eleev/swift-design-patterns/Common Design Patterns/Creational/Builder/Builder.md

 let hamburgerBurger = Burger(builder: HamburgerBuilder())
 ```

-We eliminated the boilerplateness of the code, made it easy to look at and the changes that we miss something are grethly reduced. `Builder` pattern is a simple and effective solution that allows to more elegantly create objects of value or reference types.
+We eliminated the boilerplateness  of the code, made it easy to look at and the changes that we miss something are greatly reduced. `Builder` pattern is a simple and effective solution that allows to more elegantly create objects of value or reference types.
 Also you can use it in cases when a method takes too many parameters.
 However, in that case you may probably need to use some other design solution, since `Builder` is aimed to create objects.

 ## Injectable Closure

 Another approach is to define an `injectable closure` instead of listing all the parameters.
-I have seen that the other develoeprs recommend it as a way to implement the `Builder` pattern, however this approach has a couple of issues.
+I have seen that the other developers recommend it as a way to implement the `Builder` pattern, however this approach has a couple of issues.
 Let's break them down one by one.

-### Broken incapsulation
+### Broken encapsulation
-By declaring the injectable closure that will be capable of initializing all the properties outside of the target object, you actually break one of the foundamental concepts of Object Oriented Paradigm - incapsulation.
+By declaring the injectable closure that will be capable of initializers all the properties outside of the target object, you actually break one of the fundamentals concepts of Object Oriented Paradigm - encapsulation.

 Let's create an alternative `Burger` type but this time it's going to be declared as a `class` and we call it `BurgerInjectable`.